Follow this guide to find essential information for traveling to Taiwan.

 Is Taiwan Safe for Solo Female Travelers?

 Taiwan is safe for solo female travelers.
-Taiwan is also a safe country for women and, of course, LGBTQ+ travelers to visit.
+Taiwan is also a safe country for LGBTQ+ travelers to visit.

-Even though it’s safe, don’t get drunk alone, and make sure to exercise caution—the link leads to the 2020 Taiwan crime report—whenever roaming the streets alone in the middle of the night [2].
+Even though it’s safe, don’t get drunk alone, and make sure to exercise caution whenever roaming the streets alone in the middle of the night [2].

 Here’s a list of New Taiwan Dollar denominations you’ll find: